TeXlyre/codemirror-lang-bib/CONTRIBUTING.md

    npm run build
    ```

-4. Test your changes using the example application:
+4. Test your changes using the example applications:
    ```
    npm run example
    ```